cmacfie/exjobb/exjobb.md

 <cite>[Graziotin, et. al.][3]</cite> researched what makes a developer
 happy and unhappy, and found several indicators.
-They found both internal- and extrernal factors, where external are the most interesting for this project.
-However, the internal unhappiness factor of 'work withdrawel' is worth noticing.
+They found both internal- and external factors, where external are the most interesting for this project.
+However, the internal unhappiness factor of 'work withdrawal' is worth noticing.
 Being stuck on a task without any progress for too long leads to unhappiness.

 ### What is Qlik Core?